join the

 SEPTEMBER 20TH 2025

-Drop Spindle Spinning with Allan Brown who specialises in processing, spinning and weaving native textile crops including flax and nettles.
+Drop Spindle SpinningĀ with Allan Brown who specialises in processing, spinning and weaving native textile crops including flax and nettles.

 OCTOBER 18TH 2025

-Hand Weaving an Indigo Linen Patch with Brigitte Kaltenbacher of Bee Kay Makes.
+Hand Weaving an Indigo Linen Patch using everyday equipment with Ali Sharman of The Weaving Studio.

 NOVEMBER 15TH 2025